Deploy your language models to production using ONNX runtime and the Triton inference server

 This is not a post to explain how embedding models are built, if you want to learn more about them refer to this post.

-But one thing to know is that embedding models are built with language models or Large language models.
+But one thing to know is that embedding models are built with language models or Large language models for the majority of cases.

 Large Language Model.